B i o g r a p h y

 Ryan Pereira is a clarinetist, technician, and educator.
 He actively teaches, performs, and runs a clarinet repair shop in the Philadelphia, PA area.
 He is Principal Clarinetist with the Lehigh Valley Chamber Orchestra and is Bass Clarinetist with the Civitasolis Reed Quintet.
 Ryan has earned his M.M. degree in Clarinet Performance from The Boston Conservatory and his B.M. degree in Clarinet Performance and Music Education from Ithaca College School of Music.
 He is also the founder of Pereira 3D Clarinet Services, a company that manufactures clarinet and saxophone accessories from 3D printing technology, offers artisan repair services, and is a licensed dealer of hand-selected Buffet Crampon clarinets.
 His accolades include winning the 2019 GLORY International Solo Competition and the 2015 Ithaca College School of Music Concerto Competition.
 He placed 2nd in the 2015 ENKOR International Woodwinds, Brass & Percussion Solo Competition based in Germany.
 He was also featured in a performance of Oscar Navarro's "II Concerto" for Clarinet and Symphony Orchestra as a result of winning the 2018 Brookline Concerto Competition.

-In 2014, Ryan founded Pereira 3D Clarinet Services, a Philadelphia-based shop that produces custom clarinet barrels, bells, mouthpieces, and ligatures from 3D printing technology.
-These products maximize the potential of this technology and optimize the player's sound concept with innovative designs and high-quality materials such as 3D printed wood (which will never warp or change in dimensions over time).
-As of 2019, Pereira 3D offers hand-selected Buffet Crampon Clarinets and artisan level repairs, overhauls, and restorations.
+In 2014, Ryan founded Pereira 3D Clarinet Services, a Philadelphia-based shop that produces custom clarinets, barrels, bells, mouthpieces, and ligatures from 3D printing technology.
+These products maximize the potential of this technology and optimize the player's sound concept with innovative designs and high-quality materials such as 3D printed wood (which will never crack, warp, or change in dimensions over time).
+As of 2019, Pereira 3D offers hand-selected Buffet Crampon Clarinets and artisan-level repairs, overhauls, and restorations.
+In 2022, Pereira 3D introduced the world's first production 3D printed clarinet.
+Each instrument is completely hand-finished and it remains the most affordable wood clarinet on the market.
 More information can be found through the link below.